 Our Courts permit us to adjust damage awards by adding inflation to historical cases.
 That way, you can compare apples to apples and say a particular case, in current dollars, is worth ….

 The Court, in commenting on the inflationary increase in To, stated,

 If the To amount of $100,000 from February 1992 is adjusted for inflation to the date of Alisha’s death in November 2013 using the consumer price index, it would amount to just shy of $150,000.
 Despite the difference between that indexed amount and the quantum of damages awarded in this case, the respondents contend that this court should not interfere, as the high standard for appellate intervention has not been met.
 I agree.

-In effect, the award of $250,000 in the Moore case was moving the high water mark on these damages by $100,000, in current dollars.
-This represents an increase of 66.66 % to the previous highest award.
+In effect, the award of $250,000 in the Moore case was moving the high water mark on these damages by $100,000 in current dollars.
+This represents an increase of 66.66 % from the previous highest award.

 In supporting the award of $250,000 to the parents of the young child in Moore, the Court went on to say,